aporlowski/pi-sdr/README.md

 `-V`  Enables the voice codec.
 I've notived this appears to improve the sound of voice transmissions.

 `-U` Enables the built in UDP audio player.
+This allows you to hear the audio.

 `-T trunk.tsv` Tells rx.py which file to use for the trunk configuration.
 This was modified with the `./setTrunkFrequency` command earlier.